fitzreacts/fitpresidents/README.md

 **To use this code, make sure node is installed**

 * Next, choose a location for your project and enter the following:
-* `npx create-react-app fitpresidents`
+* `npm create vite@latest fitpresidents -- --template react`
+`
 * Download the src files from this repository and place them in the appropriate directory
-* Add the dataset named fitpresidents.json provided by the instructor
+* Add the dataset named fitpresidents.js provided by the instructor
 * Create a CSS file and style your HTML to resemble the following:
 * ![FLorida Tech Presidents](fitpresidents.jpg)
+* Enter `npm install` to install the packages in your package.json file
-* Enter `npm start` to test your app
+* Enter `npm run dev` to test the application